-- 1. The educational directors are responsible for the evaluation of education. - 2.
-All curriculum components are systematically evaluated through student surveys and discussions with the programme committees. - 3.
-The educational directors inform the programme committees of the outcomes of the student surveys, proposed adjustments following the outcomes, and the results of adjustments that were implemented.
+1. The education director is responsible for the evaluation of education.

+- 2. All curriculum components are systematically evaluated through student surveys and discussions with the programme committees. - 3.
+The education director informs the programme committees of the outcomes of the student surveys, proposed adjustments following the outcomes, and the results of adjustments that were implemented.